Land Back: Philosophy

+In some cases Land Back promotes a land tax that seeks to collect revenue on people who are of non-indigenous origins.

 Methods

 In some cases, land is directly returned to Indigenous people when private landowners, municipalities, or governments give the land back to Indigenous tribes.
 This may take the form of a simple transaction within the colonial real estate framework.
+In other cases, the transfer of ownership of the land may not be feasible.
+Co-management of public lands has emerged as a means for Indigenous voices to be consulted concerning the stewardship and use of ancestral lands.

 Indigenous-led projects may also use community land trusts to reserve lands for their group.

 Actions

-In 2020, electronic music group, A Tribe Called Red produced a song "Land Back" on their album The Halluci Nation, to support the Wet’suwet’en resistance camp and other Indigenous-led movements.